Best Books to Learn Public Speaking in 2023

 “slide:ology: The Art and Science of Creating Great Presentations” by Nancy Duarte

-Written by Nancy Duarte, President and CEO of Duarte Design, the firm that created the presentation for Al Gore's Oscar-winning film, An Inconvenient Truth, this book is full of practical approaches to visual story development that can be applied by anyone.
-The book combines conceptual thinking and inspirational design, with insightful case studies from the world's leading brands.
-Nancy Duarte has written a variety of books on this subject, more of our favorites are below.
+Written by Nancy Duarte, President and CEO of Duarte Design, the firm that created the presentation for Al Gore's Oscar-winning film, An Inconvenient Truth, this book is full of practical approaches to visual story development that anyone can apply.
+The book combines conceptual thinking and inspirational design with insightful case studies from leading brands.
+Nancy Duarte has written various books on this subject; more of our favorites are below.

 “HBR Guide to Persuasive Presentations” by Nancy Duarte

 Terrified of speaking in front of a group?
 Or simply looking to polish your skills?
 No matter where you are on the spectrum, this guide will give you the confidence and the tools you need to get results.
 Another excellent Nancy Duarte book on presentations.

 Written by presentation expert Nancy Duarte, the HBR Guide to Persuasive Presentations will help you: